openequella/openEQUELLA-admin-console-package/README.md

 ```

 This is because the Java Keystore used by the admin console package does not recognize the Root CA certificate used to sign openEQUELLA's SSL certificate.

-The admin console package uses its own copy of the JRE, in the `jdk8u242-b08-jre` folder.
+The admin-console-package uses its own copy of the JRE, in the `jdk8u242-b08-jre` folder.
 The keystore we need to update is within this folder, at the path `jdk8u242-b08-jre/lib/security/cacerts`.

-Java comes with a command line tool which you can use for updating these keystores, called `keytool`.
+The bundled JRE comes with a command line tool which you can use for updating these keystores, called `keytool`.
 This should work in Mac, Linux and Windows.
+It is stored in `jdk8u242-b08-jre/bin`.

+#### NOTE:

+If Java is installed on your system it will have its own version of `keystore`.
+You should use the one within the admin-console-package's bundled JRE rather than your system Java version, to ensure compatibility.

 You will need a copy of the Root CA certificate used to sign your SSL certificate saved as a .pem file for the following command's `-file` argument.